 - Navigate to the apps page on the left hand menu.

-- Click on “Manage private apps” at the bottom of the page.
+- Click on “Develop apps for your store” at the bottom of the page.

-- Set a name for your private app that makes it easy to identify, along with any email address.
+- Set a name for your private app that makes it easy to identify, then click "Create App."

 - While under the “Marketplace” tab, click the “Add Marketplace” button, select “Shopify”, then "Add".